Welcome to the Applied Evolutionary Epistemology Lab!

 - The nature and scope of the Extended Synthesis;

 - The implementation of the Extended Synthesis into the epistemological, sociocultural and linguistic domains, with special attention to the evolution of symbolization;

 - Pattern similarity and divergence in the conceptualization and diagrammatic modelling of biological, linguistic and sociocultural evolution.

 AppEEL is the home of the Springer Nature Book Series Interdisciplinary Evolution Research.

 AppEEL was founded in July 2012 with the support of the John Templeton Foundation.
 We are part of the Center for Philosophy of Science of the Department for History and Philosophy of Science, at the Faculty of Science of the University of Lisbon.
-We are currently financed by the Portuguese Fund for Science and Technology.
+We are currently financed by the Portuguese Foundation for Science and Technology.

 Copyright AppEEL 2012